cklim83/launch_school/notes/04_ls170_171/13_http.md

   | Location | Notify client of new resource location. | Location: https://www.github.com/login |
   | Content-Type | Type of data the response contains to help client render it correctly. | Content-Type: text/html; charset=UTF-8 |

-- HTTP **response body** consists of the raw data for the requested resource This might be the HTML of the webpage, or the raw data of any files being requested, such as images, videos, or audio files.
+- HTTP **response body** are **optional** and consists of the raw data for the requested resource This might be the HTML of the webpage, or the raw data of any files being requested, such as images, videos, or audio files.

 [Back to Top](#section-links)